microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         Boolean OverwriteOutputFileIfExists;
     };

+	/// Identity of a package
     runtimeclass PackageIdentity
     {
         /// Name of the package
-        /// Defaults to empty.
-        String Name;
+        String Name{ get; };

         /// Publisher of the package
-        /// Defaults to empty.
-        String Publisher;
+        String Publisher{ get; };

         /// FamilyName of the package
-        /// Defaults to empty.
-        String FamilyName;
+        String FamilyName{ get; };

         /// Version of the package
-        /// Defaults to 0.0.0.0.
-        Windows.ApplicationModel.PackageVersion Version { get; set; };
+        Windows.ApplicationModel.PackageVersion Version { get; };

         /// Architecture of the package
-        /// Defaults to Unknown.
-        Windows.System.ProcessorArchitecture Architecture;
+        Windows.System.ProcessorArchitecture Architecture{ get; };

         /// ResourceId of the package
-        /// Defaults to empty.
-        String ResourceId;
+        String ResourceId{ get; };

         /// FullName of the package.
-        /// Defaults to empty.
-        String FullName;
+        String FullName{ get; };
     }

+	/// Information about the contents of a package runtimeclass PackageInformation
+    {
+		/// Identity of the package
+        PackageIdentity Identity{ get; };

+        /// Languages supported by the package
+        Windows.Foundation.Collections.IVectorView<String> Languages{ get; };

+        /// ScaleFactors supported by the package
+        Windows.Foundation.Collections.IVectorView<String> ScaleFactors{ get; };
+    }

     /// Static methods for creating and unpacking packages.
     [contract(MakeMSIXContract, 1)]
     runtimeclass MakeMSIXManager
     {
-        /// Creates packages from the inputPath as specified by the packOptions.
+        /// Creates packages from the inputPath as specified by the createPackageOptions.
         /// Output path for the full packaged file. static Windows.Foundation.IAsyncAction CreatePackage(
             String inputPath,
             String outputFileName,
-            CreatePackageOptions packOptions);
+            CreatePackageOptions createPackageOptions);

-        /// Creates bundles from the inputPath as specified by the bundleOptions.
+        /// Creates bundles from the inputPath as specified by the createBundleOptions.
         /// Output path for the full bundled file. static Windows.Foundation.IAsyncAction CreateBundle(
             String inputPath,
             String outputFileName,
-            CreateBundleOptions bundleOptions);
+            CreateBundleOptions createBundleOptions);

         /// Unpacks a package at inputFileName as specified by the extractPackageOptions.
         /// The output folder to unpack the package into.